kurt-staelens/ACI-panel/README.md

 Exporteren naar Spreadsheets

 📜 Proof of Prior Art & Open Source
 This project is launched under the MIT Open Source License.
-Through the simultaneous publication of the architecture and the dated Validation Certificate, the Proof of Prior Art (PoPA) of the ACI method is publicly established on [24/11/2025].
+Through the simultaneous publication of the architecture and the dated Validation Certificate, the Proof of Prior Art (PoPA) of the ADP method is publicly established on [24/11/2025].

-📖 USER MANUAL: How to Launch ACI
+📖 USER MANUAL: How to Launch ADP
 You have received the GitHub link.

-Open the file ACI_Start_Prompt_V1.0.md.
+Open the file ADP_Start_Prompt_V1.0.md.

 Copy the text found in the file in its entirety.